How Exxon, BP and Shell help Russia pump oil and gas - KTVZ

 The American oil giant has more than 1,000 employees in Russia, and has been in the country for over 25 years.

 Its subsidiary, Exxon Neftegas Limited (ENL), has a 30% stake in Sakhalin-1 — a vast oil and natural gas project located off Sakhalin Island in the Russian Far East.
-It has operated the project since 1995 on behalf of a consortium that includes Japanese and Indian partners, as well as two affiliates of Russian oil company Rosneft.
+It has operated the project since 1995 on behalf of a consortium that includes Japanese and Indian partners, as well as two affiliates of Russia’s largest oil company, Rosneft.

 ENL employs more than 700 Russian nationals at five major sites and production locations.
 ExxonMobil also has offices in Moscow and St. Petersburg.